 Quick-hitting policy analysis, polling, and updates on the key issues facing the country in 2020.

-Total confirmed cases in the U.S. surpassed 7.9 million this week.
-There was an approximate increase of 373,800 confirmed cases between October 9 and October 15.
-Approximately 4,900 confirmed deaths in the past week brought the total in the United States to approximately 217,700.Read Post
+During the 44th week since the first coronavirus case appeared in the United States, there was an increase of almost 1 million confirmed cases between Nov.
+13 and 19.
+Approximately 9,300 confirmed deaths in the past week brought the total in the United States to 252,500.Read Post

 With COVID-19 Cases Surging Again, States Are Taking Action, Though Current Efforts May Not Be Enough to Stop the Spread

 More states are enacting measures to curtail the spread of the coronavirus as COVID-19 cases surge across the country.Read Post